axelboc/voronoi-delaunay/README.md

 The script first computes the [Delaunay triangulation](http://en.wikipedia.org/wiki/Delaunay_triangulation) of the vertices using the [Bowyer-Watson algorithm](http://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm).
 It then deduces the Voronoi diagram from the triangulation.
 The Bowyer-Watson algorithm is an insertion algorithm; it builds the Delaunay triangulation one vertex at a time.

-This program is written in vanilla JavaScript.
-It has no dependencies and runs locally in any modern browser (tested in Firefox, Chrome and IE11).
+This program is written in vanilla ES2015 JavaScript.
+It has no dependencies and runs locally in any modern browser.

 Usage
 -----

-Visit http://bit.ly/voronoi-delaunay-v21, or download/clone this repository and open `index.htm`&mdash;a new diagram should be automatically generated.
+Visit http://bit.ly/voronoi-delaunay-v21, or download/clone this repository, run `npm run build` and open `public/index.htm`&mdash;a new diagram should be generated automatically.
 Then, use the controls in the sidebar to:

 - generate a new diagram,
 - change the size of the diagram (i.e. the number of seeds),